oslabs-beta/zoic/README.md

 ### Redis cache

-To use an instance of Redis as your cache, initalize a new Zoic object, passing in "Redis" as the cache property on your options object.
-You also must specify the port your instance of Redis is running on.
+To use an instance of Redis as your cache, initalize a new `ZoicCache` object, passing in `'redis'` as the `cache` property on your options object.
+You also must specify the port your instance of Redis is running on, via the `port` property.
 Optionally, you may pass the hostname as well.
-This value defaults to 127.0.0.1.
+This value defaults to `'127.0.0.1'`.
 <br>
 <br>
-NOTE: Options "expire" and "capacity" do not have an effect on Zoic if using Redis, as these would be defined in your Redis configuration.
+NOTE: Options `expire` and `capacity` do not have an effect on `ZoicCache` if using Redis, as these would be defined in your Redis configuration.
 <br>
 <br>
 Example: